 I created this website to promote my music and make it available to everyone, but it is not in the business of directly selling music on line.

 A recording is included for each entry.
-I don’t presently have usable live recordings of everything, and have substituted VST (Virtual Studio Technology, which is based on digitized notes recorded by live players instead of synthesized sounds as in MIDI) realizations to fill in for those that lack one.
+I don’t presently have usable live recordings of everything, and have substituted VST* realizations to fill in for those that lack one.
 I’m working on gradually building a more complete library of good live recordings, but in the meantime, the VST realizations are actually quite realistic.

 Just click on the link that says "recording," and it should open and start playing.
-These links may not open in a new tab, so to avoid navigating away from the page, right-click on the link and then click on "open in new tab" (Windows), or command-t-click on the link (Mac).
+These links don't automatically open in a new tab, so to avoid navigating away from the page, right-click on the link and then click on "open in new tab" (Windows), or command-t-click on the link (Mac).
 The recordings are all mp3 format.